dangbert/thesis_app/experiments/data/alpaca_cleaned_nl/README.md

 # translate up to 500 samples total (resumes from previous run if applicable)
 ./manage.py --translate --max-samples 500

-# afterwards you can upload the translated dataset
+# afterwards you can upload the translated dataset to hugging face:
 huggingface-cli login # enter a token with write acesss to the dataset https://huggingface.co/settings/tokens ./manage.py --upload
 ````